harry-harris-27/ZwiftCalendar/cloud/README.md

-# Zwift Calendar
+# Zwift Calendar - Cloud

-ASP.NET RESTful Web API for fetching the Zwift Guest World Schedule.

-Zwift Calendar retrieves its data by webscraping the [Guest World Schedule](https://zwiftinsider.com/schedule/) page by [Zwift Insider](https://zwiftinsider.com/).

-## Usage

-Please see the [API docs](docs/api/README.md) for details of how to consume the API.
+This project is the cloud functions of Zwift Calendar.
+These are deployed and run on [Google Firebase](https://firebase.google.com/docs/functions).